 The purchase of 500.000 acre-feet of water from San Antonio Water Company by Cucamonga Valley Water District.
 This purchase is made from San Antonio Water Company's storage Account.
 Date of application: September 8, 2015

-Motion by Mr. Bob Kuhn, seconded by Mr. Jim Bowman, and carried unanimously Moved to approve Consent Calendar as presented
+Motion by Mr. Darron Poulsen, seconded by Mr. Mark Kinsey, and by unanimous vote Moved to approve the Consent Calendar as presented.